Deformations of current Lie algebras. I. Small algebras in characteristic 2: Simple Lie algebras of absolute toral rank having a Cartan subalgebra of toral rank

-In the remaining case $U = \langle 1,x \rangle$, $\dim \mathscr L = 15$, and $\gamma = 0$.
-Let us now write the multiplication table of the deformed algebras explicitly.
+In the remaining case we have $U = \langle 1,x \rangle$, $\dim \mathscr L = 15$, and $\gamma = 0$.
+Let us now write the multiplication table of the deformed algebra explicitly.
 We list only those multiplications between the basic elements whose product in the deformed algebra $\mathscr L$ differs from the product in the graded algebra $L$.

 A tedious, but straightforward computation shows that the following $3$ elements: